Al-ttaeeA/WizardArmageddon/README.md

 ## Changelog

+### Update 1.2

+- Added many new spells, items, and enemies
+- Added a new "Hell Dimension" adventure area, extremely risky with insane rewards
+- Minor bug fixes

 ### Update 1.1 (1st Commit)

 - Added the ability to create new custom spells after the player reaches **level 10**